 A nice looking building enhances the learning environment.
-Students are expected to assist in keeping our building clean by not littering, wiping off shoes, etc. Damage or destruction of school property may result in fines and/or other disciplinary measures.
+Students are expected to assist in keeping our building clean.
+Damage or destruction of school property may result in fines and/or other disciplinary measures.

 RESTRICTED PROPERTY

 School district buildings and grounds are restricted property, no loitering, soliciting, skateboards or roller blades are allowed without prior administrative approval.